How ChatGPT ads actually work in 2026

 - Eligible ad groups are identified — those whose context hints describe this conversation.

-- The auction ranks eligible advertisers by bid × relevance.
+- The auction ranks eligible advertisers by bid multiplied by relevance.

 - The winner is selected.
-The unit is rendered below the model's response.
-The advertiser pays one cent above the second-place bid.
+The unit renders below the model's response.
+The advertiser pays one increment above the second-place effective bid.

-- If the user clicks, UTM parameters persist into the landing page.
-The click and any downstream conversion are reported to the advertiser.
+- If the user clicks, UTM parameters persist into the landing page, and the click and any downstream conversion are reported to the advertiser.

 Two things to internalize.
 First, the user does not see ads on every prompt — only when an eligible advertiser exists and the conversation crosses a relevance threshold.
-Second, your relevance score is computed across four inputs: context hints, landing page, ad title, ad copy.
+Second, your relevance score is computed across four inputs: context hints, landing page, ad title, and ad copy.
 All four matter.
-Weak landing page can torpedo great hints; weak hints can torpedo great copy.
+A weak landing page can torpedo great hints; weak hints can torpedo great copy.

 The auction in 90 seconds

-OpenAI describes the auction as relevance-weighted, second-price.
+OpenAI describes the auction as relevance-weighted and second-price.
 The strategic implications:

 - Bid your true value.
 Second-price auctions reward truthful bidding.
-Your max bid is what you would pay if you had to — but you almost never do.
+Your max bid is what you would pay if you had to — but you usually pay less.

 - Relevance is leverage.
 A higher relevance score lets you outrank advertisers with bigger bids.
-This is the single biggest reason to invest in hint quality, landing page, and copy alignment.
+This is the single biggest reason to invest in hint quality, landing-page alignment, and copy coherence.

-- It is not a SOV game today.
-Spending more does not guarantee more share-of-voice if your relevance is poor.
-The auction is designed to maximize the platform's user value and the advertiser's expected value at the same time.
+- It is not a share-of-voice game.
+Spending more does not guarantee more impressions if your relevance is poor.
+The auction is designed to maximize the platform's user value and your expected value at the same time.

 Pricing and bid models